Santi-7/render_engine/README.md

 As of `v 1.0` there is no support for bitmap textures but to give scenes some artistic sense you can use checker board patterns of any colors and use some experimental features that mess around with surface normals.

+Added in this version, you can use tiled textures in .ppm format for axis aligned planes.
 Compilation
 -------------
 To use the basic binary included to render some samples just run from the project directory: